Page last updated on:

 Project Description

-Dominion Sustainability Development Corporation is constructing several new buildings in Fairhaven.
-The private development includes three buildings – one residential, and two residential and commercial – that will sit atop a large parking garage on the property at the northwest corner of Mill Ave and 11th Street, commonly called “The Pit.”
+Several new buildings will be constructed in Fairhaven as part of this private development, which includes three buildings – one residential, and two residential and commercial – that will sit atop a large parking garage on the property at the northwest corner of Mill Ave and 11th Street, commonly called “The Pit.”

 The buildings are expected to offer nearly 200 residential units – a more precise number will be provided as development progresses.